vmware-tanzu/velero/design/plugin-backup-and-restore-progress-design.md

 Above proposed approach have limitation that plugin need to be K8s native in order to create, update CRs.
 Instead, a new method for 'Progress' will be added to interface.
 Velero server regularly polls this 'Progress' method and updates VolumePluginBackup CR on behalf of plugin.

-But, this involves good amount of changes and needs a way for backward compability.
+But, this involves good amount of changes and needs a way for backward compatibility.

 As volume plugins are mostly K8s native, its fine to go ahead with current limiation.